 Public Health Units provide services to the communities and individuals they serve, with a goal to increase health and wellness.
 Access immunizations, prenatal support, postpartum programs, etc. Location: 2170 Mt Newton Cross Rd.
 Saanichton BC.

-Registered drop-in.
+Registered program.
 Learn about prenatal education, newborn care, nutrition, infant and mother health, stages of child development and more.
+For families in the prenatal stage on to infants of nine months.
 In partnership with Island Health, public health nurses provide information and support, together with the facilitator and guest speakers.
 This free program includes lunch.
 Program located in Sidney.
-Contact for registration and details.
+Contact for registration: email@example.com

 This parent-child playgroup is an extension of our Family Support Program.
 The group offers support to parents with children 0-6 years who may be facing challenges in life such as single parenthood, low income, or young parenthood.
 The group will focus on supportive parenting strategies.
 Call to register.
-Sooke group meets every other Thursdsay 10AM-noon; West Shore group meets every Thursday 9:30 to 11AM.
+Sooke group meets every other Thursdsay 10AM-noon.

 We strive to support the healthy growth and development of Aboriginal children, youth, and families.
 The Aboriginal Early Intervention Services Team includes the Aboriginal Infant Development Program (AIDP), the FASD Key Worker, and the Aboriginal Supported Child Development Program (ASCDP).
 The Aboriginal Early Intervention Team provides support to families living on or off reserve in the South Vancouver Island Region, which includes the 9 local First Nations (Tseycum First Nation, Tsawout First Nation, Tsartlip First Nation, Pauquachin First Nation, Beecher Bay First Nation, T’sou-ke First Nation, Pacheedaht First Nation, Songhees First Nation, and Esquimalt First Nation) Métis, and Urban Aboriginal community.
 VNFC is located at 231 Regina Ave.
 Victoria